US junior varsity lineup upsets Mexico 1-0 to win Gold Cup

 The field CONCACAF chose was 69 yards wide, narrower than the recommended 75 yards.

-U.S. coach Gregg Berhalter made four changes from the lineup in the semifinal win over Qatar, inserting Cannon for Shaq Moore, Bello for Sam Vine, Williamson for Gianluca Busio and Zardes for Daryl Dike.
+U.S. coach Gregg Berhalter made four changes from the lineup in the semifinal win over Qatar, inserting Reggie Cannon for Shaq Moore, George Bello for Sam Vine, Eryk Williamson for Gianluca Busio and Gyasi Zardes for Daryl Dike.
+Acosta was joined by Sebastian Lletget as the only starters from the primary player pool.

 Defender Henry Kessler made his debut for the U.S. in extra time stoppage time.